 It’s no doubt that 2020 was a different year for all of us.
 Despite the challenges the year brought to our industry and otherwise, ad tech (being ever-resilient) has been able to pivot and respond to the market’s needs accordingly.
-It has also been experiencing a renaissance of sorts, driven largely by a recent resurgence of IPOs and M&As, as well as the increasing need to prioritize the consumer.
+It has also been experiencing a renaissance of sorts, driven largely by a recent resurgence of IPOs and M&As, as well as the increasing need to prioritise the consumer.

 So what can we expect in 2021?
 To kick off the year, Index Exchange’s CMO Lori Goode sat down with Matthew Scott Goldstein (MSG), an independent analyst, advisor, consultant, and author of the quarterly newsletter What I Saw Happen, to discuss their predictions for the year.